saikiamadhuri/FeederApplication/README.md

 # FeederApplication
- This application is used to record data for ducks fed in a park by a scientist.
+ This application is used to record data for ducks fed in a park by people visiting the park.
 The recorded data can also be viewed and extracted on a separate page.

  Technologies used -